pbierkortte/AI-Prompt-Toolkit/README.md

 ## Note

-These are personal tools; they may require adjustments for different use cases.
-Feedback and suggestions are welcome via issues.
+These are personal tools that may require adjustments for different use cases.
+Feedback, suggestions for improvements, and reports of any issues are welcome via the repository's issue tracker.

 ## License